Piazza Fontana bombing: Official investigations and trials

 Anarchist Pietro Valpreda was also arrested after a taxi driver, called Cornelio Rolandi, identified him as the suspicious-looking client he had taken to the bank that day.
 After his alibi was judged insufficient, he was held for three years in preventive detention before being sentenced for the crime.
-In 1987 he was acquitted by the supreme Court of Cassation for lack of evidence.
+In 1987 he was acquitted by the Supreme Court of Cassation for lack of evidence.

-The far-right Neo-fascist organization Ordine Nuovo, founded by Pino Rauti, came under suspicion.
+The far-right neo-fascist organization Ordine Nuovo, founded by Pino Rauti, came under suspicion.
 On 3 March 1972 Franco Freda, Giovanni Ventura and Rauti were arrested and charged with planning the terrorist attacks of 25 April 1969 at the Trade Fair and Railway Station in Milan, and the 8 and 9 August 1969 bombings of several trains, followed by the Piazza Fontana bombing.

 In 1987, after a number of trials, the Court of Cassation ruled that despite evidence linking Freda, Ventura, and others to the Piazza Fontana bombing, it could not be determined for certain who planned it, nor who carried it out.
 The Court confirmed the convictions of Freda and Ventura in relation to the bombs placed in Padua and Milan, for which they each received a sentence of 16 years.

-Also in 1987 the Milanese Guido Salvini reopened the investigation based on new evidence.
-Martino Siciliano, a member of Ordine Nuovo, decided to cooperate when presented with a taped telephone conversation between Delfo Zorzi and some associates which contained the observation that, "the Siciliano problem could be solved with a 9 caliber gun".
+Also in 1987, the milanese Guido Salvini reopened the investigation based on new evidence.
+Martino Siciliano, a member of Ordine Nuovo, decided to cooperate when presented with a taped telephone conversation between Delfo Zorzi and some associates which contained the observation that, "the Siciliano problem could be solved with a 9 calibre gun".
 Siciliano said that he had been present at a meeting with Zorzi and Carlo Maria Maggi in April 1969, in the Ezzelino bookstore in Padua owned by Giovanni Ventura, when Freda announced the program of the train bombings.
 Despite a death threat from Pino Rauti, electrician Tullio Fabris testified that he had supplied Freda with primers and timers.